George Simpson (HBC administrator): London years (1808–1820)

-Career
+Career (1820–42)

 This was at the time of conflict between the HBC and the North West Company.
 Governor William Williams, who had been sent out in 1818, had arrested or captured several North West Company men.
 The Nor'Westers replied with a Quebec warrant for Williams' arrest.
 The London governors were unhappy with Williams' clumsy management and both companies were under British pressure to settle their differences.
 The locum tenens in Simpson's title meant that if Williams had been arrested, Simpson would take his place.
 In 1820, he joined the prominent Beaver Club.

 He went by ship to New York, by boat and cart to Montreal and left by the usual route for York Factory on Hudson Bay.
 He met Williams at Rock Depot on the Hayes River.
 Since Williams had not been arrested he was William's subordinate and was sent west to Fort Wedderburn on Lake Athabaska.
 There he spent the winter learning about, and reorganizing, the fur trade.
 On his return journey in 1821, he learned that the two companies had merged.
 This put an end to a ruinous and sometimes violent competition and converted the HBC monopoly into an informal government for western Canada.
 He escorted that year's furs to Rock Depot and returned upriver to Norway House for the first meeting of the merged companies.
 There he learned that he had been made governor of the Northern—that is, western—Department and Williams had been made his equal in the Southern Department south of Hudson Bay.
 In December 1821, the HBC monopoly was extended to the Pacific coast.

 After the meeting he returned downstream to take up his duties at York Factory.
 In December 1821, he set out on snowshoes for Cumberland House and then the Red River Colony.
 By July 1822, he was back at York Factory for the second meeting of the Northern Council, the first that he chaired.
 After the meeting he went by water to Lac Île-à-la-Crosse and then by dog sled to Fort Chipewyan and Fort Resolution on the Tıdeè Lake.
 He then went south to Fort Dunvegan on the Peace River and then Fort Edmonton and after the thaw, back to York Factory.